Exploring St Mary’s Kirk, Burwick – the listening walk

 There are thirteen stops on this short walk, which takes the form of three circles.
 While we start with stops 1-4, the subsequent ones become more random.

-To hear the story, you can either use your mobile device to read the QR code at the stopping point or click the relevant title link on this page.
-These take you straight to each story.
-To hear the tale, click the play button [a small triangle pointing right] at the bottom left of the story page.
+To hear the story, you can either use your mobile device to read the QR code at the stopping point or just click the play button [a small triangle pointing right] on the left of the black band.
+You can adjust the volume on the right and go back and forward by clicking on the blue control.

 The first circle